imagej/imagej.github.io/_pages/TUNEL_Cell_Counter.md

 Before You Start
 ----------------

-Please read carefully before using this macro. {% include info-box content='"""This macro was validated using ImageJ 1.49v.
-We strongly suggest to use the same version, as segmentation and quantitation may vary with other versions."""' %}
+Please read carefully before using this macro. {% include info-box content='**This macro was validated using ImageJ 1.49v.
+We strongly suggest to use the same version, as segmentation and quantitation may vary with other versions.**' %}

 ### Microscope Calibration